-Jake comes home to find his girlfriend with another man and has to find a new place.
+Jake Scully comes home to find his girlfriend with another man and has to find a new place.
 In between his acting workshops and his job in a vampire B-movie, he scans the paper looking for anything.
-He happens to meet a fellow actor who needs a house sitter.
-Both are pleased with the arrangement that will have Jake staying in the house and for a sweetener, Frank shows him his 'favorite neighbor', a well built woman who strips with her window open each night.
+He happens to meet Sam Bouchard, a fellow actor who needs a house sitter.
+Both are pleased with the arrangement that will have Jake staying in the house and for a sweetener, Sam shows him his favorite neighbor, a well-built woman who strips with her window open each night.
 Jake becomes obsessed with meeting her and is able to help recover her purse from a thief, but shows his own phobia, he is incapacitated by claustrophobia when the thief runs through a tunnel.
 When Jake witnesses a murder, he finds out that the police love to pin crimes on peeping Toms.
 Jake discovers that here are just too many coincidences but must hunt them down himself without the police.
 Written by

 John Vogel <firstname.lastname@example.org>

 Depalma included the goriest murder he could just to give a big f you to critics who said he was a sadistic misogynist: a drill murder.
 The controversy from that scene would haunt him for decades.
 See more »

 Jake follows Gloria to the beach "motel" in the morning sunlight, and within a few minutes, it is afternoon with the sun in the opposite direction.
 See more »

 I've been a fan of De Palma long time and I just saw this one this night.
 To my enjoyment, I had a few smiles, even laughters, intensity, involving to the storyline, getting that suspense that is needed.